NOAA-EMC/GSI/ush/JEDI/readme.md

 - jcap, jcap_b, levs: hopefully self explanatory, set to match your background files
 - dump: gdas or gfs

-Things specific to the IODA-converters portion
-- iodaconvbuild: path to the build directory of the ioda-converters
-- JEDImodule: path to a modulefile to source to get the JEDI environment

 Other things one can change
 - RootWork: defaults to stmp2 but can be anywhere
 - obsdir: default is glopara global dump